TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/sensors.md

 [Arduino measure wind speed tutorial](https://www.aeq-web.com/arduino-anemometer-wind-sensor/?lang=en)

-This is the schematic to connetect the anemometer to a Arduino Uno
+This is the schematic to connect the anemometer to a Arduino Uno

 | ![Windspeed meter connection arduino](Anemometer_connection_arduino.png) |
 | :----------------------------------------------------------------------: |
 |                   Schematic anemometer to arduino Uno                    |

-We have made de windspeeds sensor working!
+We have made the windspeed sensor work!

 | ![Windspeed meter complete](IMG_20220518_121711.jpg) |